Pclanglais/TidySupervise/README.md

 TidySupervise is still very much in the alpha stage: supervised classification is currently limited to SVM models.

-You can install the package using
+You can install the package using:

 ```
 devtools::install_github("Numapresse/TidySupervise")